Pressure cooker: History

 In 1679, French physicist Denis Papin, better known for his studies on steam, invented the steam digester in an attempt to reduce the cooking time of food.
 His airtight cooker used steam pressure to raise the water's boiling point, thus cooking food more quickly.
 In 1681 Papin presented his invention to the Royal Society of London as a scientific study; he was later elected as a member.

 In 1864, Georg Gutbrod of Stuttgart began manufacturing pressure cookers made of tinned cast iron.

+Although the concept of cooking with pressurized steam had been known for two centuries, the term "pressure cooker" was not commonly used until the early 20th century.
+The earliest citation of the phrase given in the Oxford English Dictionary is from a Lincoln, Nebraska, newspaper in 1914.
+However, the Dictionary editors apparently overlooked or did not have access to certain Colorado newspapers from a few years earlier than that.
+As early as 1910, the inventor Zeno E. Crook founded a business called "The Pressure Cooker Company" in Denver, Colorado.
+Crook had developed an aluminum cooker of a size practical for home use, and soon began marketing it to communities in the high country of Colorado, where the device proved to be well suited for use in high-altitude cooking.
+In many of these communities, Crook's pressure cooker was hailed as a marvelous new invention, until 1918, when Popular Science Monthly broke the news that this "invention" was actually more than 200 years old.

 In 1918, Spain granted a patent for the pressure cooker to José Alix Martínez from Zaragoza.
 Martínez named it the olla exprés, literally "express cooking pot", under patent number 71143 in the Boletín Oficial de la Propiedad Industrial.
 In 1924, the first pressure cooking pot recipe book was published, written by José Alix and titled "360 fórmulas de cocina Para guisar con la 'olla expres'", or 360 recipes for cooking with a pressure cooker.

 In 1935, the Automa pressure cooker was introduced.
 Mountaineers attempting to climb Mount Everest took it along with them to cook in higher altitudes.

 In 1938, Alfred Vischer presented his invention, the Flex-Seal Speed Cooker, in New York City.
-Vischer's pressure cooker was the first designed for home use, and its success led to competition among American and European manufacturers.
+Vischer's pressure cooker quickly gained popularity, and its success led to competition among American and European manufacturers.
 At the 1939 New York World's Fair, the National Pressure Cooker Company, later renamed National Presto Industries, introduced its own pressure cooker.